gitbls/sdm/Docs/Plugins.md

 * **hsenable** &mdash; If **hsenable=y** set the hotspot to enable as part of system boot [D:y].
 Can be specified as simply `hsenable`.
 To disable, use `hsenable=n`
 * **hsname** &mdash; Set the hotspot name [D:Hotspot]
 * **ipforward** &mdash; For routed hotspots, controls whether IP forwarding is enabled.
 If specified, must be the name of the network device to which network traffic is forwarded.
 [D:""] For bridged hotspots `ipforward` controls the network device to which the WiFi traffic is bridged [D:eth0]
+* **pskencrypt** &mdash; Save the encrypted PSK in the .nmconnection file rather than the plaintext PSK
 * **type** &mdash; Type of hotspot (*routed* or *bridged*) [D:routed]
 * **wifipassword** &mdash; WiFi hotspot password [D:password]
 * **wifissid** &mdash; WiFi hotspot SSID [D:MyPiNet]